Python-SIP/sip/sphinx/command_line.rst

     ``make``.
 By default 1 file is generated for each C structure or C++ class.

+.. cmdoption:: -k

+    By default all functions and methods will support passing parameters using the Python keyword argument syntax.

 .. cmdoption:: -p <MODULE>

     The name of the :directive:`%ConsolidatedModule` which will contain the